HL7/bulk-data/spec/authorization/index.md

 respond with the appropriate error message defined in [Section 5.2 of the OAuth 2.0 specification](https://tools.ietf.org/html/rfc6749#page-45).
 The server SHOULD include an
 `error_uri` or `error_description` as defined in OAuth 2.0.

 Rules regarding circumstances under which a client is required to obtain and present an access token along with a request are based on risk-management decisions that each FHIR resource service needs to make, considering the workflows involved, perceived risks, and the organization’s risk-management policies.
-Each token issued under this profile MUST be short-lived, with an expiration time of no more than five minutes.
 Refresh tokens SHOULD NOT be issued.

 ## Worked example